brisberg/oura-ring-relay/README.md

 The function will then connect to Google Sheets and add it to a new row in a pre-defined Sheet.

 Then I can set up graphs/visualizations in Google Sheets itself.

+### TODOs

+Clean up the permissions on the Google Sheets side
+- Maybe use a IAM role instead of sharing directly with the service account Find a better way to pass in the SheetID, and Service account information than packaging a file.

+Add some updated tests for this
+Add some error catching if the data is malformed somehow.